 The Image-Source Method

 The image-source method (ISM) is a widely used method to model the propagation and reflection of acoustic waves[1,2].
 The basic concept is to mirror the original source across each of the planes in the model, thereby creating an image source.
 The geometrical model of the space generally consists of many planes, that each will create an image source.
-Once the original source point is mirrored across all planes, we can check the reflection path of the first reflection by tracing a ray back from the receiver point.
-First towards the image source, and then from the intersection point of the ray and the plane to the original source
+After mirroring the original source point across all planes, the visibility of the reflection path to the receiver can be verified by tracing a ray backward.
+This process begins from the receiver point toward the image source, followed by tracing from the intersection point of the ray and the plane back to the original source.

 To model the higher order reflections, all of the first order image sources needs to be recursively mirrored across the planes in the same manner as with the original source, forming a tree structure of image sources.
 After the tree is populated, the valid reflection paths can be checked by backtracing all of the tree branches from the receiver, through the image sources and back to the original source.

 Once all the valid reflection paths have been found, Treble's pressure-based solver uses the reflection paths and the impedance and scattering boundary data to model how sound propagates and reflects to reconstruct a response for each reflection.
-All of these responses are then summed to created the resulting impulse response.
+All of these responses are then summed to created the ISM impulse response (ISM-IR).

-The effect of the boundary at each reflection takes into account the complex impedance and thereby making it possible to model phase-changes introduced by the boundary.
-Using the impedance also has the added bonus that it inherently models the local reaction, and thereby the angle dependence of the reflection.
-Since the image source method only models the specular part of the response, the scattered energy is subtracted at each reflection.
+The effect of the boundary at each reflection accounts for the complex impedance, allowing for the modeling of phase changes introduced by the surface.
+An additional advantage of using impedance is that it inherently captures the local reaction, naturally incorporating the angle dependence of the reflection.
+Since the image source method models only the specular component of the response, the scattered energy is subtracted at each reflection.

 References